sagemath/sagewiki_to_gh-2022-10-10/combinat/MultivariatePolynomials.md

 First micro draft
 {{{
-== Setup the framework for MultivariatePolynomials with several bases
+Setup the framework for MultivariatePolynomials with several bases:

     Let us work over `F=\QQ(q,t)` (will be needed for Macdonald polynomials)::